I’ve lived in both worlds.

 But are they any good at it?
 No.

 Why?
 Because most marketers have never sold a damn thing in their life.
 They’ve never faced rejection daily.
 They’ve never cold-called prospects and had to get their point across in less than ten seconds before being hung up on.

 Therefore, they don’t understand (or appreciate) the nuance salespeople seek.

 Your goal should be marketing copy that reads like a marketer wrote it.
 Not a freelance writer.
 The same is true for every blog post, or content on Facebook or LinkedIn.

 Finding one person to fit this bill is doable.
 It’s tough, but possible if you look hard enough and have a decent budget to work with.

 Simple: Go to the big blogs in your space, pull up the last few posts (or the ones you like for a particular reason), and Google the author’s name.
 Chances are they freelance.
 And work samples often trump all other hiring B.S.

 Con: A freelance blog writer’s specialization is usually limited.

 If finding one person with experience in your niche is doable, finding a few is excruciatingly difficult (see “Scale” below).

 And that’s an issue because someone who’s well versed in one area of your industry might not be in others.

-In just one subset of marketing, you have at least eight specialities including:
+In just one subset of digital marketing, you have at least eight specialities including: